dotlang/language/README.md

 ```

-An instance of an extended primitive which is not enum, can be treated just like a primitive.
-So you can pass them instead of primitives in your code or pass a primitive instead of an extended primitive.

 ###Misc

 - **Naming rules**: `camelCasing` for methods, fields and variables, `lower_case_with_underscore` for packages, `UpperCamelCase` for classese, `UPPERCASE` for enumerated names and template parameters.